I did my best, but it wasn't good enough – Wilder speaks after losing to Fury

 - Deontay Wilder has finally admitted that his best was not good enough after he was knocked out by Tyson Fury

-- The Bronze Bomber who was admitted at the the Las Vegas' University Medical Center after the clash said he did his best
+- The Bronze Bomber who was admitted to the Las Vegas' University Medical Center after the clash said he did his best

 - He said he could not figure out what went wrong on the night as Fury recovered to pick up a win that sees him keep his WBC and Ring Magazine titles